First measurement of polarisation transfer $C^n_{x'}$ in deuteron photodisintegration: Results

 \section{Results}

-Figure~\ref{Cx2D} (upper) shows the measured $C^n_{x'}$ over the full sampled phase-space, along with the associated statistical (middle) and systematic (bottom) uncertainties All the obtained $C^n_{x'}$ data are consistent with the physical range within their statistical and systematic errors.
-For $E_{\gamma}\sim400-475$~MeV, close to the $\Delta$ resonance, localised regions of strongly negative $C^n_{x'}$ are observed for forward angle regions, while backwards angles of $\sim70^{\circ}-85^{\circ}$ show values closer to zero.
+Figure~\ref{Cx2D} (upper) shows the measured $C^n_{x'}$ over the full sampled phase-space, along with the associated statistical (middle) and systematic (bottom) uncertainties.
+The systematic errors represent a sum in quadrature of all the identified sources (see section 3).

+As expected, the obtained $C^n_{x'}$ data are consistent with the physical range within their statistical and systematic errors.
+For $E_{\gamma}\sim400-475$~MeV, close to the $\Delta$ resonance, localised regions of strongly negative $C^n_{x'}$ are observed for forward angle regions, while central angles of $\sim70^{\circ}-85^{\circ}$ show values closer to zero.
 There are indications of positive $C^n_{x'}$ at the most extreme angles, albeit associated with much larger systematic errors due to their proximity to the upper edge of the polarimeter acceptance - see Fig.~\ref{Cx2D} (bottom).
-The location of the pole of the $d^{*}$ is shown by the solid line on Figure~\ref{Cx2D} (upper) and its width indicated by the dashed lines.
-Rather rapid variation of $C^n_{x'}$ across the $d^{*}$ region is observed for $\sim\Theta^{CM}_{n}=55-85^{\circ}$ - with a lobe of negative $C^n_{x'}$ evident for photon energies above the pole and consistently smaller values below the pole.
+The location of the pole of the $d^{*}$ (extracted from elastic pn scattering~\cite{MBE1,MBE2}) is shown by the solid line on Figure~\ref{Cx2D} and its width indicated by the dashed lines.
+Rather rapid and continuous variation of $C^n_{x'}$ across the $d^{*}$ region is observed for $\sim\Theta^{CM}_{n}=55-85^{\circ}$ - ranging from close to zero to $\sim$-1 over the range of the $d^{*}$.
 The large kinematic coverage achieved for this first determination of $C^n_{x'}$ will clearly provide valuable new constraints on our understanding of deuteron photodisintegration.